Preservation Restoration Access

 The work currently underway corrects serious structural and environmental hazards, and will help us to protect our historical artifacts.
 New electrical systems and wiring are being installed, structural supports are being fortified or replaced as needed, and barriers against moisture and insects will keep harmful elements out.
 Additionally, a climate-controlled environment will be created with the installation of an HVAC system.

-Our Donors Make it Possible
+Our Strongest Supporters Help Make it Possible

 John & Judith Alexander